Promoting Work-Life Balance

 Lion is aggressively working to create environments that allow employees to work while raising children so that all employees can exercise their abilities to the fullest.

 As a result, Lion has fully accomplished the first five phases of its Action Plan based on the Act on Advancement of Measures to Support Raising Next-Generation Children and received Kurumin certification for each.
 Through such initiatives as encouraging the use of childcare-related systems, providing support for smooth reinstatement after childcare leave and encouraging male employees to take parental leave, we have achieved a 100% retention rate for female employees one year after giving birth and a 71% usage rate for childbirth leave or parental leave among male employees (for the period of April 2015 to December 2018).

 In addition, under the 5th Phase of our action plan, we advanced efforts to promote healthy work-life balance among all employees, not only those raising children, such as encouraging the use of annual paid leave and expanding the use of the work-from home system.
 As a result of these efforts, in 2019, Lion received special Platinum Kurumin certification from the Minister of Health, Labour and Welfare.

-Going forward, we will continue working to create employee-friendly environments that allow employees to work while raising children and exercise their abilities to the fullest.
+At present, under the 6th Phase of our Action Plan (covering February 2019 to December 2022), we continue to create employee-friendly environments that allow employees to work while raising children and exercise their abilities to the fullest.

 6th Phase of Lion’s Action Plan Based on the Act on Advancement of Measures to Support Raising Next-Generation Children: Goals and Status of Initiatives